broadinstitute/warp/website/docs/Pipelines/PairedTag_Pipeline/README.md

 ## Acknowledgements
 We are immensely grateful to the members of the BRAIN Initiative (BICAN Sequencing Working Group) and SCORCH for their invaluable and exceptional contributions to this pipeline.
-Our heartfelt appreciation goes to [ADD CONTRIBUTORS] for their unwavering dedication and remarkable efforts.
+Our heartfelt appreciation goes to Dr. Bing Ren's lab, Yang Xie, and Lei Chang for their unwavering dedication and remarkable efforts.

 ## Feedback